Pathology Residency

 Pathology Application Process

 Thank you for your interest in the Jefferson Pathology Residency Program!
-We are excited to get to know you, and hope that the website helps you learn a little more about us.
+We are excited to get to know you, and hope that our website helps you learn a little more about us.
 On our Current Residents page, you can learn more about the current trainees, and be sure to check out Our Mission page with our “Day in the Life” videos.

-When the next interview season opens, we require that the following be submitted through ERAS:
+To apply to our program, we require that the following be submitted through ERAS:

-• A completed ERAS application form.
+• A completed ERAS application form

-• A completed ECFMG certificate, if applicable.
+• A completed ECFMG certificate, if applicable

-• A Medical Student Performance Evaluation (formerly known as Dean’s Letter).
+• A Medical Student Performance Evaluation (formerly known as Dean’s Letter)

-• Three additional letters of recommendation (with at least one, but preferably two, from a pathologist).
+• Three additional letters of recommendation (with at least one, but preferably two, from a pathologist)

-• Medical school transcript.
+• Medical school transcript

 • COMLEX Step 1 (and 2, if available) scores or USMLE transcript